 If you are a teacher this is a great little craft because they can make it in a center with a parent helper, and then take it home as a little treat.
 Many times you can find sugar-free cups as well if you’d rather buy those.

-I was a Kindergarten teacher for several years myself and I loved making crafts during the holidays for my students.
+When I was a teacher I taught Kindergarten for several years myself and I loved making crafts during the holidays for my students.
 St. Patrick’s Day was fun.
 Every year I would get a tiny pair of shoes.
 I’d spray painted them bright green, sprinkled them with glitter and let them dry.

 It would create a trail to the other exit door in the room with the shoes at the end of the coin trail.
 As if the leprechaun “was scared out of his shoes when we entered the room!”
 Seriously…it was so fun, I miss those days.